gohugoio/hugo/content/en/content-management/shortcodes.md

 The `instagram` shortcode uses Facebook's **oEmbed Read** feature.
 The  Facebook [developer documentation] states:

 - This permission or feature requires successful completion of the App Review process before your app can access live data.
 [Learn More]
 - This permission or feature is only available with business verification.
 You may also need to sign additional contracts before your app can access data.
-[Learn More Here]s
+[Learn More Here]

 [developer documentation]: https://developers.facebook.com/docs/features-reference/oembed-read
 [Learn More]: https://developers.facebook.com/docs/app-review